Low-lying zeroes of Maass form $L$-functions: Handling the Bessel integrals

-Using our hypothesis on $X$ (and the exponential decay of $h_T$ at $\infty$), Thus it suffices to study the first term of \eqref{large sum two} --- i.e., $N_J(X)$.
-But, via $r\mapsto Tr$ and then an integration by parts, we see that
+Using our hypothesis on $X$ (and the exponential decay of $h_T$ at $\infty$), (To see this split the integral into $r\leq \frac{X}{T}$ and $r > \frac{X}{T}$.)
+Thus it suffices to study the first three terms of \eqref{large sum two} --- i.e., $N_J^{(i)}(X)$.
+We will work with $N_J^{(1)}(X)$, but the other two follow in exactly the same manner.
+Via $r\mapsto Tr$ and then integrating by parts $K\leq M$ times, we see that